 - List of potential invited speakers, panelists, or disputants.

-- Information about previous offerings of the proposed workshop/tutorial: when and where it has been offered in the past, organizers’ names and affiliations, number of submissions, acceptances, and registered attendees.
+- Information about previous offerings of the proposed workshop: when and where it has been offered in the past, organizers’ names and affiliations, number of submissions, acceptances, and number of registered attendees.

 - An expected number of submissions, accepted papers, and attendees (if applicable).